strapdata/elassandra/docs/elassandra/source/enterprise.rst

 the Enterprise plugin version must match the version of Elassandra you are running.
 Installation require a full restart, usally a rolling restart of nodes.

-1. Install the Enterprise Bundle :
+1. Install the Enterprise Plugin :

 .. code::